PeterCamilleri/CX16/docs/vm_ip.md

     vm_t      .res 2         ; VM Temporary Storage.

 The _vm\_w_ can be omitted in byte code designs but is shown here for threaded options.
-Also, while the _vm\_ip_ must be located in the zero page, the _vm\_w_ and _vm\_t_ can be usually located in just about any data ram area in the low ram.
-Nevertheless, ignore that and put them in the zero page anyway.
-If you need these registers, don't make them slow.
+As noted in the code snippet above, it is expected that all of these variables will be in the W65C02S zero page.

 ### Option 1